 Two very important functions come in handy when exploring modules in Python - the

-If we want to import the module
+To import the module

 urllib, which enables us to create read data from URLs, we